What is a Planar Magnetic Driver? Before we get into all the juicy details, grab a snack, sit back and relax because..

 This allows the sound to enter your ears more naturally.
 A Planar Magnetic headphone really does sound more realistic, giving you more of that theater like presentation and better Soundstage.
 In some instances it kind of feels like you’re there in front of the band!

-There’s much lower distortion at higher volumes.
+There’s much lower distortion at higher volumes, and in fact it’s basically non-existent (you likely will never be able to tell or hear any).
 I can also attest to this, as the LCD line from Audeze has this buttery smooth quality to it.
 The LCD-X in particular really impressed me with regards to bass response.
 It’s a flat line, and so good that it almost dances.
 There’s a natural rumble and smoothness to the low end that will leave you smiling from ear to ear.
 The detail and intricacy of the bass is truly astounding when paired with a proper amp like the Bryston or NAIM DAC V-1.

 Planar Magnetics have a larger and more powerful diaphragm.
 This allows air to move with more authority, resulting in that more powerful bass response that we just touched on.